Criminal Penalties for Driving with a Suspended License in New York State

 6. Has had a license permanently revoked for alcohol - or drug-related driving offenses.

 Obviously, the reach of Section 511 is far-reaching and complex.
 Since 2011, the attorneys at the Benjamin Goldman Law Office have been protecting drivers from being convicted as Aggravated Unlicensed Operator.
+Our firm takes on cases in parts of New York State, from Amherst to Brooklyn and all places in between.
 We can take on your case.
 Contact us at your convenience.
 Consultations are free.

 Other Traffic Violations We Handle